Free life insurance quotes in minutes

 Policygenius content follows strict guidelines for editorial accuracy and integrity.
 Learn about our editorial standards and how we make money.

-When it comes to your mental health, a life insurance company is mostly interested in any diagnoses that require medication or might affect your daily life or ability to work.
+When it comes to a mental health issue, insurers are mostly interested in any diagnoses that require medication, or that might affect your daily life or ability to work.
 The National Alliance on Mental Illness (NAMI) defines the following as mental health conditions:

 • Anxiety